himavanthkar/himavanthkar/README.md

 -->

-Pursuing my Masters in Computer Science at **San Jose State University**, revered in **Machine Learning**,**Cloud**, **LLM** and **Agentic AI**.
+Pursuing my Masters in Computer Science at **San Jose State University**

+revered in **Machine Learning**,**Cloud**, **LLM** and **Agentic AI**.

 # About Me: